 - someone has pierced the tank with a screw and it is leaking out.

 29. Is water supposed to be draining from my hot water system valves all the time?

 Try turning the valve on for one second then off, repeat 5-6 times.
 If there was some dirt on the seat this may clear it.

-If this fails, call a plumber with as much detail as possible, even a photo of the faulty valve so the correct valve can be picked up from the suppliers on the way to your job thus saving the plumber time and you money.
+If this fails, call a plumber with as much detail as possible, even a photo of the faulty valve so the correct valve can be picked up from the suppliers on the way to your job thus saving the plumber’s time and your money.

 30. Do I need to upgrade my water pipes when I install my new hot water system?

 If your water pipes are non compliant then I would recommend it.
-Your plumber has a legal obligation to complete all there work to a standard.
+Your plumber has a legal obligation to complete all their work to a standard.